 The curriculum at Finedon School’s is delivered through three key stages; Foundation, Key Stage 1 and Key Stage 2.
 The remainder of this page is about the subjects taught in our schools, as identified in the National Curriculum, for Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3 to 6) pupils.

-To see our Curriculum maps and Topic Webs for each school year, please go to the appropriate Year Curriculum page, by using the menu.
+To see further curriculum information for each year group, please go to the appropriate year curriculum page, by using the menu.

-To see out Curriculum Policy, please click here.
+To see out Curriculum Statement, please click here.

 The National Curriculum for KS1 & KS2: